-You can generally choose to join or leave a mailing list at any time depending on the type of the mailing list configuration.
+You can generally choose to join or leave a mailing list at any time depending upon the type of the mailing list configuration.

-A current archive of publicly accessible mailing lists at the University of Houston is available at http://listserv.uh.edu/.
+A current archive of publicly accessible mailing lists at the University of Houston is available.

 This document discusses how to request a mailing list, the responsibilities of a list owner, and how to join or leave a mailing list.
 More information on requesting a mailing list is available at the UH LISTSERV home page.